2020 Best Oktoberfest Beer Tents:

 If the crowds are too big to get in into the Oxen Tent but you still want to sample the food, you can actually go to the secret side door on the Northside of the tent and get an ox sandwich for carry out without getting a seat.
 While you wait for your sandwich you will get a great view of the ox of the day roasting in the kitchen.
 The name and weight of each of the seven oxen cooked daily is mounted inside the tent so you’ll know exactly “who” you’re eatting.

 Total Capacity: 7,400 (5900 inside plus 1500 outside).

 Table Reservations: Can reserve in groups of 8 or 10 people.
 Minimum purchase is 2 liters of beer and 1 meal per person which runs around 35€.
 Can submit requests prior to March 1st when they are processed.
 Online: HERE.
 Phone : +49 (0) 89/383873-12.
 Fax: +49 (0) 89/383873-40.
 Email: [email protected] Time Slot Chart: HERE.
 Oxen Tent Website: HERE.

-9. Augustiner Tent:
+10. Augustiner Tent:

-The Augustiner Beer Garden on the Northside of the train station is one of the best places to visit and the one where you get more locals than tourist.
+The Augustiner Beer Garden on the Northside of the train station is also one of the best places to visit in Munich and the one where you get more locals than tourists.
 Shaded by chestnut trees, we love going there to help give us a break from the crowded Oktoberfest grounds when we are in town for a few days.
 Brewery website here, restaurant website here.

 Total Capacity: 8,500 (6000 inside plus 2,500 outside).